 During closing both party’s attorneys fill out the necessary documentation to transfer ownership over to you.
 Make sure you bring your ID, cashier’s check, and your proof of home insurance.

-Buying a home in Georgia can be overwhelming at times but completely worth it.
+Buying a home in Atlanta can be overwhelming at times but completely worth it.
 Just relax and take the process one step at a time.
 Make sure to seek assistance from a local real estate agent who’s familiar with the area and can help you navigate the home buying process.